kiransain/sopra-fs25-group-26-client/README.md

 ### Main User Flow:
-1.**Login/Register Page** - Login or register to the game 2.**Overview Page** – Entry point, see existing games
-3.**Join Game** – Browse and join open lobbies
+1.**Login/Register Page** - Login or register to the game 2.**Overview Page** – Entry point, create new game or join existing game, visit profile 3.**Join Game** – Browse and join open lobbies
-4.**Create Game** – Set game area, preparation and main timer 5.**Game Lobby** – Wait for other players (min.
+4.**Create Game** – Set game radius, preparation and main timer 5.**Game Lobby** – Wait for other players (min.
 2 to start) 6.**Main Game** – Real-time map view, power-ups, role assignment
-7.**Endgame** – Automatically ends if all players are caught or time is up 8.**Global rankings** – Shows up under profile and you can compare yourself to all players.
+7.**Endgame** – Automatically ends if all players are caught, time is up or hunter is too long outside of game area.
+8.**Global rankings** – under profile page, ranking of all players.

 [screenshots to be done]